| |

 The

-Louisiana dish Jambalaya is almost certainly a descendant of Paella made
+Louisiana dish Jambalaya is almost certainly a descendant of Paella

 with local ingredients.
 The source of the name is less certain:-